gookit/gcli/README.md

 - Multiple commands can be added and command aliases are supported
 - Supports a single command as a stand-alone application
 - Support option binding, support for adding short options
-- Supports rich color output.
-Supports html tab-style color rendering
+- Supports rich color output. supports html tab-style color rendering, compatible with Windows
 - Automatically generate command help information and support color display

 ## Install